Xunnamius/project-utils/README.md

 - Built on popular open source tooling.
   - Projector's core feature set relies on git, npm, and [a slightly-tweaked semantic-release fork][2].
-  - Projector provides several optional [_highly opinionated_
-    configurations][49] for TypeScript, webpack, Babel, Jest, and other tools, but you can very easily substitute your own.
+  - Projector provides several [opinionated pre-made configurations and plugins][49] for TypeScript, webpack, Babel, Jest, and other tools, but you can (and should) easily substitute your own.
   - Projector uses [lage][76], [backfill][77], and [Threads.js][86] for
     topologically-ordered concurrent script/task execution and output caching.
     See the [Dependency Topology and Script Concurrency][75] section for